 If you want to include a notice or announcement in the Weekly, please email your submission to firstname.lastname@example.org

-What books do you collect?
-Share it in The Writing Pool™ with people who love the written word.
-You can also read about various aspects of writing at Creativity Unlimited .
+What do you like writing about and how do you come up with your descriptions?
+Share some examples in The Writing Pool™!
+You can also read about other aspects of writing at Creativity Unlimited.

 Cargo Lit Submissions

 Hey all you lovers of travel and passion and adventure, Cargo’s reading period is open for Issue 6, due out next month.
 Whether it’s a photo you took, an experience you want to share, or a piece of art you created inspired by your place in a new world, we at Cargo Lit want to hear about it.

 Don’t forget we are always looking for portrait shots for our covers – your photo or art could make the next cover of Cargo.

 To drop your submission in our box, follow the links here through Submittable: http://cargoliterary.com/submit/

 We are waiting for you!

 New poets are always welcome to submit a poem to this site, especially if they have never have done so before.
 The submission form —with complete guidelines and formatting tips—is at www.poetrypei.com/submit.

 Poets already on the site: remember that you are welcome to replace your existing poem with a new one at any time, provided at least three months have passed since your last update.